chvvkrishnakumar/BuildBot-Contacts-App/README.md

 ## Views
 I created to types views for conatcts
     1)You can see each contact as a card
-    2) You can see contacts as table
+    2) You can see contacts in table

-    In both the options are same to edit and updating records, but in table there is sorting opton in addition
+    In both, the options are same to edit and updating records, but in table there is sorting opton in addition

 ## APIs

  Used JSONPlaceholder , for testing CRUD operations (PUT, POST, DELETE).
 Note that records are not actually updated in jsonplaceholder.

  ## UI
- For creating UI components i used antDesign for faster implementation and better UI

- I choosed antDesign becuase i feel its easy and i understood the designs easily.
+ This project utilizes Ant Design, a React UI library, for building and styling UI components.
+The decision to use Ant Design was driven by its ease of use, well-established design principles, and a wide range of pre-built components that expedite the development process.

 ## Functionalities